We aim to help universities and colleges to deliver the best possible experience for higher education (HE) students in Wales.

 The higher education sector in Wales has further shown its commitment to partnership with the publication of a partnership statement.
 This statement sets out why partnership is important and how partnerships can work for students, staff and universities.

 We have published guidance on the development of student charters.
-We require all higher education institutions and further education institutions with directly funded higher education provision to have a student charter from 2012/13.
-We revised the guidance in 2014.
+We require all regulated and/ or funded institutions to have a student charter from 2012/13.
+We have kept the guidance under review, with the most recent update in 2017.

 We have published guidance on good practice in funding of effective, democratic student unions, and student representation for consultation.
 This includes principles which should underpin the funding of Student Unions (SUs), principles which should underpin the relationship agreement between the SU and the institution; and a common set of core functions which all SUs should provide.
 These were required to be in place by 2012/13.
 We revised the guidance in 2014.